IK Osakioduwa: Career

 He started hosting the reality series in September 2009 taking over from Kabelo Ngakane.
 Big Brother Africa went on to phenomenal success, putting Osakioduwa in the continental spotlight.
-The following year, when he became the sole host, Osakioduwa's on-screen enthusiasm and wit made him an milestone sensation, and the show was seen by millions of viewers in the continent.
+The following year, when he became the sole host, Osakioduwa's on-screen enthusiasm and wit made him a milestone sensation, and the show was seen by millions of viewers in the continent.
 Osakioduwa inked a deal with MNET Africa to continue to host Big Brother Africa, making him the most sought after reality television host in Nigeria / Africa to date.
 He says, "BBA was the first show I’d done of this magnitude, it was amazing to be in 40-million homes across Africa all at once.
 At first it’s super intimidating, but you get used to it before the end of the season.".

 In 2001, Osakioduwa started as host of the radio program "Rap Kulture".
 He has been the host for almost all the shows for Rhythm 93.7 FM at one time or another.
 He's currently on the "Morning Drive" with co-host Anita ‘Omaliicha’ and "Dance Party with IK".